Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia

 \subsection{Australian Banks' Capacity to Absorb Credit Losses}

-Distance to default, which measures the level of capitalisation, reflects the capacity to absorb credit losses.
-Substituting provisions set aside for absorbing expected losses and capital held against unexpected losses on IRB credit exposures into the ASRF model, and translating realisations of the single systematic risk factor into distance to default, we measure the level of capitalisation of the major Australian banks, in aggregate,\footnote{ Results are reported for the major Australian banks, in aggregate, so as not to violate confidentiality agreements. } since the implementation of Basel~II.
+Distance-to-default, which measures the level of capitalisation, reflects the capacity to absorb credit losses.
+Substituting provisions set aside for absorbing expected losses and capital held against unexpected losses on IRB credit exposures into the ASRF model, and translating realisations of the single systematic risk factor into distance-to-default, we measure the level of capitalisation of the major Australian banks, in aggregate,\footnote{ Results are reported for the major Australian banks, in aggregate, so as not to violate confidentiality agreements. } since the implementation of Basel~II.

-Suppose that a bank sets aside provisions and holds capital that are sufficient to absorb credit losses at the $\alpha$ confidence level.
-Denote by $\mathcal{Q}_{r}(t)$ provisions set aside for absorbing expected credit losses as at the end of quarter~$t$, and $\mathcal{K}(t)$ the capital base as at the end of quarter~$t$.
+Suppose that banks set aside provisions and hold capital that are sufficient to absorb credit losses at the $\alpha$ confidence level.
+Denote by $\mathcal{Q}_{r}(t)$ provisions set aside for absorbing expected credit losses as at the end of quarter~$t$, and $\mathcal{K}(t)$ the capital base as at the end of quarter~$t$, both reported on the capital adequacy form.
 Recall that APRA sets a prudential capital ratio, subject to a minimum 8\% of RWA, for each ADI, and an ADI typically holds a capital buffer above its prudential capital requirement.
 Since we observe neither provisions set aside for absorbing expected losses nor capital held against unexpected losses on IRB credit exposures, we choose an allocation procedure.
 Provisions are allocated between IRB credit exposures and other banking book exposures in proportion to expected losses over the subsequent four quarters as projected at the end of quarter~$t$:

 Capital is allocated between IRB credit exposures and other risk exposures (i.e., non-IRB credit exposures, and operational, market and securitisation risks) in proportion to RWA as at the end of quarter~$t$: